 Moe Z. Win is a professor at the Massachusetts Institute of Technology (MIT) and the founding director of the Wireless Information and Network Sciences Laboratory.
 Prior to joining MIT, he was with AT&T Research Laboratories and NASA Jet Propulsion Laboratory.

-Dr. Win is an elected Fellow of the AAAS, the IEEE, and the IET.
+Dr. Win is an elected Fellow of the AAAS, the EURASIP, the IEEE, and the IET.
 He was honored with two IEEE Technical Field Awards: the IEEE Kiyo Tomiyasu Award (2011) and the IEEE Eric E. Sumner Award (2006, jointly with R. A. Scholtz).
 Together with students and colleagues, his papers have received numerous awards.
-Other recognitions include the IEEE Communications Society Edwin H. Armstrong Achievement Award (2016), the International Prize for Communications Cristoforo Colombo (2013), the Copernicus Fellowship (2011) and the Laurea Honoris Causa (2008) from the University of Ferrara, and the U.S. Presidential Early Career Award for Scientists and Engineers (2004).
+Other recognitions include the IEEE Communications Society Edwin H. Armstrong Achievement Award (2016), the Copernicus Fellowship (2011) and the Laurea Honoris Causa (2008) from the University of Ferrara, and the U.S. Presidential Early Career Award for Scientists and Engineers (2004).
 He is an ISI Highly Cited Researcher.